Chad Owens: Toronto Argonauts

-On June 24, 2010, the Toronto Argonauts acquired Owens from the Alouettes in exchange for a fourth-round pick in the 2011 CFL Draft.
+On June 24, 2010, the Toronto Argonauts acquired Owens from the Alouettes in exchange for a fourth-round pick in the 2011 CFL draft.

 On November 25, 2010, Owens was named the most outstanding special teams player in the Canadian Football League for the 2010 season.
 Owens was a unanimous selection after leading the CFL in punt, kickoff, missed field goal returns and all-purpose yards and finishing tied for the league lead in return touchdowns (four).
 He became just the fifth player in league history to have over 1,000 punt and kick return yards in a season.

 On November 1, 2012, in the final regular-season game against the Hamilton Tiger-Cats, Owens set the all-time record for all-purpose yards in a single season, surpassing Pinball Clemons' 1997 total of 3,840 yards.
 Owens did so with a 29-yard kickoff return halfway through the 2nd quarter.
 He finished the season with 3863 all-purpose yards, setting not only a CFL record, but also a professional football record as well.
 In his third full season in Toronto, Owens became the first player in professional football to record at least 3,000 combined yards in back-to-back seasons.

 On November 22, 2012, Owens won the CFL Most Outstanding Player Award finishing ahead of Calgary Stampeders running back Jon Cornish in voting conducted by the Football Reporters of Canada as well as the eight CFL head coaches.
 On November 25, 2012, Owens and the Argonauts finished the 2012 season with the 100th Grey Cup Championship.
 Owens was rated the best player in the league on the TSN Top 50 players of 2012.

 On June 8, 2013, the Argos and Owens agreed to a two-year contract extension.
 The deal was rumoured to make Owens the highest-paid non-quarterback in the CFL.
 The Argonauts did not re-sign Owens at the conclusion of the 2015 CFL season, rendering Owens a free agent.

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 On February 11, 2016, Owens agreed to a one-year contract with the Hamilton Tiger-Cats as a free agent.
 Subsequently, it was announced on October 4, after playing 12 games with the Tiger-Cats, that Owens would miss the remainder of the 2016 CFL season due to a broken foot he sustained in a game against the Montreal Alouettes.
 He would subsequently re-enter Free Agency after only a season with the organization.